 Speaking at conferences and seminars is an important skill for early career historians to develop.
-The RHS Postgraduate Speakers Series provides an opportunity for postgraduates to deliver a seminar paper on their research at Higher Education institutions outside the London metropolitan area.
+The Royal Historical Society Postgraduate Speakers Series provides an opportunity for postgraduates to deliver a seminar paper on their research at Higher Education institutions outside the London metropolitan area.
 The series also provides an opportunity for UK History departments to access the extraordinary range of new research being undertaken by postgraduates and postdoctoral scholars.

 Each year we invite History departments to apply for funds to host the scheme.
 The seminars can fit in with existing departmental or postgraduate seminars, or events can be set up specifically to cater for the seminar series.
 In this way we build upon the benefits of RHS research support by disseminating research findings and advancing the careers of postgraduate and postdoctoral researchers whose promise has already been recognised through an RHS research grant award.